Pilot (Millennium): Production

 "Pilot" was written by series creator Chris Carter.
-Beyond creating the concept for Millennium, Carter would write a total of six other episodes for the series in addition to "Gehenna"—three in the first season, and a further three in the third season.
+Beyond creating the concept for Millennium, Carter would write a total of six other episodes for the series in addition to "Pilot"—three in the first season, and a further three in the third season.
 Director David Nutter would also go on to direct several episodes in the first season of the series—"Gehenna", "522666" and "Loin Like a Hunting Flame".

 "Pilot" was filmed over the course of a month, which was an unheard-of length of time for a single television episode.
 The episode was shot in Vancouver, British Columbia in early spring to give it a "gray" and "bleak" look.
 The decision to film in Vancouver was to give the show the same dark feel as its sister show The X-Files, which had also been created by Carter.
 The strip club, Ruby Tip, was inspired by a club in Seattle named the Lusty Lady, which is located on that city's main street.
 Director David Nutter had been a long-time staff member of The X-Files crew.
 Carter said the episode was "directed beautifully by David Nutter who added to the project in so many ways, even as it came on, things that he saw visually that were able to actually change and make the script more concise".
 Although "Pilot" did not open with a literary quote as the series would do from the next episode onwards, its plot heavily features the 1919 poem "The Second Coming" by Irish poet William Butler Yeats.

 Carter called it a "pleasure" to cast Kate Luyben and April Telek, because they were "good"-looking, which he felt was a refreshing change from frequently casting "character actors" on The X-Files.
 Luyben would later make an appearance on The X-Files and played a prominent role on Harsh Realm.
 The idea behind the character "The Frenchman" came from a prophecy by Nostradamus.
 According to Carter, "the idea that there is something approaching at the millennium, this series being produced I think four years before the end of the century, that we were headed toward something grave and foreboding".
 The name of recurring character Bob Bletcher came from an attorney Carter had worked with previously.
 Another name, Giebelhouse was another name Carter had gotten from his childhood years.
 Carter said "This idea of the hard-boiled detective is a kind of cliché".
 But felt that the characters came "very real to life", when compared to real law enforcement personnel.

 Millennium was given the Friday night timeslot previously occupied by The X-Files, prompting Carter to quip that his earlier series was "being abducted".
 However, Millennium received higher viewing figures during its first season than The X-Files had done, while the latter show's fourth season, the one airing concurrently to Millennium, saw its ratings reach their highest to that point.